realyuyangyang/coursera_applied-data-science-with-python/README.md

 This repo contains all my work for this specialization which consists of 5 courses.
 All the code base and images, are taken from [Applied Data Science with Python Specialization](https://www.coursera.org/specializations/data-science-python).

 *I took this course as a follow up to Andrew Ng's [Machine Learning Course](https://github.com/adamsiemaszkiewicz/coursera_machine-learning) after I had gained some Python knowledge thanks to [Python for Everybody Course](https://github.com/adamsiemaszkiewicz/coursera_python-for-everybody) and applying the knowledge in [my first Python project](https://github.com/adamsiemaszkiewicz/eargasm2spotify).
-The course gives a thorough overview through the most important concepts *
+The course gives a thorough overview through the most important concepts of data science and how to apply them using Python, Jupyter Notebook and various libraries/frameworks.*

 ## Courses